jpfluger/website-1-nodejs-starter/README.md

 ## Install

-Download [NodeJS](https://nodejs.org/en/) and install the version for your operating system.
+Download [NodeJS](https://nodejs.org/en/) and install the version for your operating system. `Website 101` has been updated to use node versions greater than 6.5.

 Install `npm` pacakges.